 What could be better?
 Well, how does guaranteed rent sound?

 The Paris property management services we’ve talked about, typically operate on a percentage of your booking fees.
-They range from high to low, depending on the level of service and which elements are included in their service.
+These property management service fees range from high to low, depending on the level of service and which elements are included in their service.
+For mid term bookings, the fees may be lower as less intervention is required.
+A short term rental may incur higher fees but will also generate more rental income.

-Owners should take a great deal of care choosing the right service, as there are often hidden fees and charges, or recurring services that boost monthly expenses, without adding to the monthly income.
+Owners should take a great deal of care choosing the right service when searching for management in Paris, as there are often hidden fees and charges, or recurring services that boost monthly expenses, without adding to the monthly income.